 Pregnancy is a joyful time, but is also brings with it a host of minor, and sometimes major, health issues; and pain is one of them.
 We’ve already discussed the possible causes of abdominal pain in the first edition of the pregnancy pain guide.

 Now we move on to back pain, which is a mid-pregnancy staple.
-This is because your baby is now growing noticeably, and your body is rapidly changing and expanding to accommodate this development.
+According to gynecologists, because your baby is now growing noticeably, and your body is rapidly changing and expanding to accommodate this development.

 Back pain is most common in the lower-back area where the pelvis meets the spine, and may be due to any of the following causes: